Canadian

 by Etiology Diabetes Care February 2003 vol. 26 no. 2 491-494

 Ulcers are serious business.
-Our provincial health plans need to be treat diabetic ulcerations as seriously as we do cancers, and invest in proper treatment.
+Our provincial health plans need to treat diabetic ulcerations as seriously as we do cancers, and invest in proper treatment.
+But they don't consistently pay for the things that actually work to treat the condition successfully.

 If I have a diabetic foot ulcer, what are the odds that I'll heal?